-On March 11, 2021, the American Rescue Plan Act was signed into law, allowing the U.S. Department of Education to allocate $121.9 billion to the Elementary and Secondary School Emergency Relief Fund (ESSER III).
-This legislation will provide funding for school districts across the country to address the impact that COVID-19 has had, and will continue to have, on our students and schools.
+On March 11, 2021, the American Rescue Plan Act was signed into law.
+This legislation provided funding for school districts across the country to address the impact of COVID-19 on our students and schools.

-As part of a two-phase process to receive these funds, districts must draft a "Safe Return to In-Person Instruction and Continuity of Services Plan" for the 2021-2022 school year and seek input on this plan from all stakeholders.
-This plan is below.
-The second phase of the process includes drafting and seeking input on a full plan for use of ESSER III funds over the next three years, which is due in August 2021.
+As part of the process to receive these funds, districts were required to draft a "Safe Return to In-Person Instruction and Continuity of Services Plan" for the 2021-2022 school year and seek input on this plan from all stakeholders.
+District 7 completed this process during June of 2021.
+The most recent version of the plan, dated June 2022, is below.

 Safe Return to In-Person Instruction & Continuity of Services Plan 2021-2022